 If you’re heading to Europe with your dog, you’re in for a treat, as Europe is the most dog-friendly part of the world to travel with a dog.
 However, not all countries in Europe are equally dog friendly.

-For instance, did you know that in some countries dogs aren’t allowed to join you inside at restaurants?
-(Although the rules have recently changed in a couple of countries.)
-Also, in some countries larger dogs aren’t allowed on public transport, such as larger dogs on long-distance trains in Spain.
+For instance, did you know that in some European countries dogs aren’t allowed to join you inside at restaurants, plus sometimes larger dogs aren’t allowed on public transport?
 The likelihood of a hotel allowing dogs also differs across Europe.

-So, after visiting 33 countries across Europe with my dog, including every country in the EU except for Cyprus and a handful of other countries including Norway, Switzerland and the micro-countries, plus reading the opinions of other travellers, I’ve put together this list of the most dog-friendly countries in Europe.
+So, after visiting 33 European countries with my dog, including every EU country except for Cyprus and a handful of other countries, plus reading the opinions of other travellers, I’ve put together this list of the most dog-friendly countries in Europe.

-What to do think?
+What do you think?
 Do you agree that these are the most dog-friendly countries or would you add anywhere else to the list?
-Plus, I’ve skipped ranking them for now, as many are equally dog-friendly, although sometimes in different ways.
+Note that I’ve skipped ranking countries (they’re listed alphabetically), as many are equally dog-friendly, although sometimes in different ways.

 Austria isn’t mentioned as often as Germany when it comes to the most dog-friendly countries, but this fellow German-speaking country is also very dog-friendly.
 Dogs are allowed inside plenty of restaurants and cafe, including the famous coffee-houses in Vienna, and on public transport – just make sure you remember a muzzle, as Austria is one of the stricter countries when it comes to dogs wearing muzzles.

-When visiting Austria with your dog, choose between exploring the many historic cities or heading for the alps, whether for hiking in summer or snow sports in winter.
+When visiting Austria with your dog, choose between exploring the many historic cities or heading for the alps and its beautiful countryside, whether for hiking in summer or snow sports in winter.

 Read more about travelling with a dog in Austria